-The INTE rnational G amma-R ay A strophysics L aboratory (INTEGRAL) is being operated as an observatory mission executing observations selected after a peer review process.
-ESA issues the 14th Announcement of Opportunity (AO-14) for observing time proposals to be scheduled in 2017.
+The INTErnational Gamma-Ray Astrophysics Laboratory (INTEGRAL) is being operated as an observatory mission executing observations selected after a peer review process.
+ESA issues the 15th Announcement of Opportunity (AO-15) for observing time proposals to be scheduled in 2018.
 This document describes the overview, policies and procedures for this AO.
-Section 1 provides an overview of the forthcoming AO, its schedule and available observing time, and it summarizes recent important changes and modifications introduced into the AO process.
+Section 1 provides an overview of the forthcoming AO, its schedule and available observing time, and it summarizes recent important modifications introduced into the AO process, as well as further important notes for Guest Observers.
 Then, INTEGRAL with descriptions of its orbit and instruments, source naming convention and acknowledgement in publications, are introduced (Section 2), followed by a description of the science ground segment (Section 3), observations types and modes, and amalgamation (Section 4), policies on data rights (Section 5), procedures to be followed by proposers and the use of the appropriate software tools in preparing proposals, information on the proposal format, a checklist, and the Target Allocation Committee (Section 6).

-INTEGRAL AOs are primarily intended for scientists of the ESA Member States and of those countries participating in INTEGRAL (Russia and USA), but proposals from other countries will be welcomed by the Time Allocation Committee.
+INTEGRAL AOs are primarily intended for scientists of the ESA Member States and of those countries participating in INTEGRAL (Russian Federation and USA), but proposals from other countries will be welcomed by the Time Allocation Committee.
 Note that there is no NASA Guest Observer funding for INTEGRAL anymore.
 INTEGRAL analysis of public data has been eligible for funding through the NASA Astrophysics Data Analysis program in the past years.